gabster11/gabster11/README.md

 - 👋 Hi, I’m Gabrielle
-- 👀 I’m interested in Project management, data analytics, consulting, UX/Design, and marketing
+- 👀 I’m interested in Project management, data analytics, consulting, UX/UE Design, and marketing
-- 🌱 I’m currently learning Project Management and Data Analytic certifications
+- 🌱 I’m currently learning Agile Project Management and Data Analysis certifications
 - 💞️ I’m looking to collaborate on Healthcare and IT work, especially EMR technology
 - 📫 How to reach me www.linkedin.com/in/gabriellehall11
 - 😄 Pronouns: She/her